By Jibility Co-Founder Chris Benthien

-The focus of this roadmap was government, but it is equally applicable to the private sector (just rename ‘citizen’ to ‘customer’) and it creates a great foundation for planning any corporate digital transformation.
+While the focus of this roadmap was government, it’s equally applicable to the private sector (just rename ‘citizen’ to ‘customer’) and it creates a great foundation for planning any corporate digital transformation.

 Creating a Strategic Roadmap for Digital Transformation of Government and Citizen Services

 We only had a very short time to develop a strategic roadmap for public sector digital transformation.
 So, we needed a method and tool that would allow us to rapidly build a strategy and roadmap in hours what would normally take days or weeks.
 Enter Jibility: an approach and tool based on capability-based planning, built for just this scenario!

 We used the simple six-step Jibility method to develop the strategic roadmap as outlined below:

 How Did We Do It?